Skip to content

 • Fragrant white flowers

-• Ideal for areas under trees or along walk ways
+• Ideal for areas under trees or along walkways

 • Star shaped leaves